But this period for President Donald Trump has been a rocky one, dominated by mounting Russia problems.

 He said that Trump had made it clear he expected the Russian government to "deescalate violence in the Ukraine and return Crimea," while at the same time pursuing better relations with Russia.

 Trump had previously buoyed the Kremlin's claim on Crimea.

-The Kremlin shot back at Spicer's comments early Wednesday.
+The Kremlin shot back at Spicer's comments.
 Foreign Ministry spokeswoman Maria Zakharova said Russia was "not returning our territory.

 Crimea is part of the Russian Federation."